nomemory/java-interview-questions/README.md

 * What is a **constructor** ?
 * What is the **default constructor** ?
-* Explain the the concept of *Inheritance*.
+* Explain the concept of *Inheritance*.
 Why doesn't Java supports the concept of *Multiple Inheritance* ?
 * What is **Polymorphism** ?
 * What is **Overloading** ?
 What is **Overriding** ?
 * What is the output if we execute the following code: